 First, some visitors were (un)lucky enough to have their systems compromised just by visiting the malicious site.
 It was observed that a malicious service was installed on the system that served as a command-and-control beacon.
 Reports say that at the time the victims’ browsers were fully up to date—I smell a zero-day.
 We do know since this report a few Chrome zero-days were revealed, and we even recently worked on a case that outlined this exact scenario.

 In the other mechanism of this APT attack, the attackers would engage researchers who commented or interacted with them on their blog or Twitter to see if the victim was interested in collaborating on a research project.
-If the victim accepted the offer, the attackers would then share a Visual Studio project with the victim that contained a malicious DLL—executed through VS Build events that was (you guessed it) a command-and-control beacon.
+If the victim accepted the offer, the attackers would then share a Visual Studio project with the victim that contained a malicious DLL—executed through VS Build events that were (you guessed it) a command-and-control beacon.

 The moral of the story is that social engineering can adapt to all shapes and forms.
 We tend to think of social engineering as phishing emails, but it can and often is so much more than that.
 Our attackers understand the principles of hooking a trophy lunker very well.
 Bait and presentation are key.